Pushing on Multilingual Reasoning Models with Language-Mixed Chain-of-Thought: Preliminaries and Related Works

 Recent work has pushed long reasoning into the mainstream. o1~\citep{jaech2024openai} showed that extending the `thinking length' of a model improves performance, while R1~\citep{guo2025deepseek} revealed how long reasoning traces are structured and how to build models capable of such capability.
 DeepSeek also demonstrated that SFT-distilled (e.g., DeepSeek-Distill-R1) variants can inherit much of this ability from supervised fine-tuning alone.
 Subsequent efforts span online RL~\citep{yu2025dapo, chen2025acereason, deepscaler2025}, offline RL~\citep{research2025exaone, wen2025light}, and pure SFT~\citep{muennighoff2025s1, guha2025openthoughtsdatarecipesreasoning}.
 A consistent pattern emerges: successful online RL from a cold start typically requires (i) a strong base model (often $\geq$30B, with solid math/coding priors)~\citep{yang2025qwen3, rastogi2025magistral}, (ii) a reliable process or reward model~\citep{liu2025inference,he2025good}, and (iii) large-scale, high-quality data (e.g., Numina-Math~\citep{numina_math_datasets}).
 These requirements increase cost and brittleness, concentrating progress in high-resource languages such as English and Chinese.

 Much less is known about bootstrapping reasoning models in mid-resource languages.
-Directly replicating high-resource pipelines is often infeasible due to weaker base models and limited high-quality data.
-Prior work explores cross-lingual transfer from English training~\citep{yong2025crosslingual,ranaldi-pucci-2025-multilingual} or small-scale translated datasets~\citep{son2025linguistic, pipatanakul2025adapting}, relying heavily on transfer learning.
-However, these studies seldom yield well-calibrated, deployment-ready models with a concentrated focus on math capabilities only.
+Directly replicating high-resource pipelines is often infeasible due to weaker base models and limited high-quality data. \fixed{Prior works focus on leveraging carefully designed SFT mixtures or learning objectives to bring non-English representations closer to English \citep{zhu2024question, lai2024mcot, chen2024breaking} or} explore cross-lingual transfer either by English training~\citep{yong2025crosslingual,ranaldi-pucci-2025-multilingual} or small-scale translated datasets~\citep{son2025linguistic, pipatanakul2025adapting}. \fixed{Following such, we first train Qwen2.5-1.5B-Instruct on translated data from OpenThought1~\citep{guha2025openthoughtsdatarecipesreasoning}.
+As shown in Table~\ref{tab:initial}, this model achieves improved performance on MATH but suffers a substantial drop on HAE-RAE Bench (HRB)~\citep{son2023hae}, a Korean culture benchmark.
+This gap motivates us to develop a reliable and practical recipe for building a reasoning model that attains robust performance across diverse domains, rather than focusing only on mathematical reasoning.}

 Our work differs from previous works by going beyond translation.
 We collect native prompts, systematically curate for quality, and introduce \textbf{Language-Mixed CoT} as a more effective supervision signal.
 By varying only supervision format (long vs. short; language-mixed vs. monolingual), we isolate supervision effects from optimization confounds and provide mid-size models a stable path to long-reasoning behavior without RL.
 We validate this methodology in Korean, an apt testbed: a mid-resource language with an active LLM research ecosystem, scratch-trained base models~\citep{bak2025kanana, SKTAdotX3.1, KISTI-KONI/KONI-Llama3.1-70B-Instruct-preview}, dedicated general-knowledge~\citep{son2024kmmlu, hong2025kmmlu} and reasoning benchmarks~\citep{ko2025understand}, and sufficiently large web corpora for data construction.
 The proposed dataset, \name{}, is not only the largest Korean post-training corpus (Figure~\ref{fig:size}), but also a methodological contribution: a pipeline for converting noisy internet prompts into high-quality supervision.
 Our empirical results demonstrate its effectiveness and offer a reproducible path for mid-resource communities to build competitive reasoning models.